2.468 .wsi_usage[enum]

 By querying the relative consumption, a critical condition can be detected in an IDM application before a part of the surface element is not displayed or not displayed completely.

-also see: The Command Line Option -IDMwsiusagewarn.
+The Command Line Option -IDMwsiusagewarn.